jjuch/nlcontrol/docs/source/index.rst

 The toolbox is far from complete, so contribute your own systems and controllers, based on the base classes.
 This allows easy integration in the closed loop class.

+.. note:: This module is originally developed in the Dynamical Systems & Control group of Ghent University.

 .. toctree::
    :maxdepth: 2
    :caption: contents:

    getStarted/index
    api/index
+   contribute/index
    license